Money-weighted and Time-weighted Rates of Return

 The money-weighted rate of return (MWRR) considers all cash flows, such as withdrawals or contributions.
 If an investment spans multiple periods, MWRR gives more importance to the fund’s performance when the account is at its largest.
 This can be a problem for fund managers because it might make their performance seem worse due to factors they can’t control.

-The time-weighted rate of return (TWRR) calculates the compound growth of an investment.
+The time-weighted rate of return (TWRR) calculates an investment’s compound growth.
 Unlike the money-weighted rate, it doesn’t care about withdrawals or contributions.
 TWRR is like finding the average return of different time periods within your investment.

 Steps of Calculating Time-weighted Rate of Return